GuicedEE/Guiced-Vert.x/README.md

 - `MethodBasedConsumerTest`: Example of method-based consumers with different return types and parameter types
 - `MethodBasedPublisherTest`: Example of publishing messages to method-based consumers
 - `JsonConversionTest`: Example of JSON conversion for custom object types

+### Special Test Cases
+- The guiced-injection cannot be added for tests due to cyclic dependency on the branch.
+Add this locally before executing tests